 Cytotechnology is a medical laboratory specialty which is based on the morphologic analysis of cells that have been shed, scraped or aspirated from body tissues.
 A cytotechnologist is a highly skilled laboratory professional.
-These specialists prepare samples obtained from various body areas for examination by using staining techniques which make the specimen more visible.
+These specialists prepare samples obtained from various body areas for examination under a microscope after using staining techniques to visualize the cells.
 Cytotechnologists are trained to recognize minute abnormalities in the color, size, and shape of the cell structures.

 Cytotechnologist are responsible for the first microscopic evaluation of the cytologic material, determining the presence or absence of abnormal or malignant cells and providing a preliminary diagnosis in cases that warrant further evaluation by a pathologist.
 As a result of cytologic findings, physicians are often able to diagnose and treat cancer before symptoms occur or before it can be detected by other methods.